 Defined by the GHG Protocol as "a factor describing the radiative forcing impact (degree of harm to the atmosphere) of one unit of a given GHG relative to one unit of CO2."
 By using GWP, GHG emissions can be standardized to a carbon dioxide equivalent (CO2e) that allows expressing the emissions of different greenhouse gases using carbon dioxide as a reference.
-For example, for a 100-year time horizon, the impact of one unit of methane is 25 times greater than one unit of CO2 (according to IPCC's 4th assessment report).
+For example, for a 100-year time horizon, the impact of one unit of CO2 (according to IPCC's 4th assessment report).
 Hence, methane's global warming potential (GWP) is 25.